cheggaaa/pb/README.md

 ### Unstable!
 Under development!

-This is proposal for a second version of progress bar Based on text/template
+This is proposal for the second version of progress bar
+- based on text/template
+- can take custom elements
+- using colors is easy

 ## Installation